froots/froots.github.io/_drafts/styleguide.md

 | Division 1     | Division 2     | Division 3     |
 | Division 1     | Division 2     | Division 3     |

-* * *

-# Media and Form Elements

-This last section contains elements that cannot be represented in markdown.
-Please consult the final section of [the HTML version](https://github.com/bryanbraun/poor-mans-styleguide/blob/gh-pages/index.html), to see the rest of the styleguide.